Wynne Greenwood

-Wynne Greenwood (born 1977) is a queer feminist performance artist who works in various media such as installation art, photography, filmmaking and music.
+Wynne Greenwood (born 1977) is a queer and lesbian feminist performance artist who works in various media such as installation art, photography, filmmaking and music.
 One of her well known projects include the electropop and video project group, Tracy + the Plastics.
 Wynne works out of Seattle, Washington, and was an instructor in the Department of Art and Art History at Seattle University.

 Education

 She attended Douglass College, and Rutgers University for her undergraduate studies and later received an M.F.A, from the Milton Avery Graduate School for the Arts, Bard College in 2004.

 Music career

 Greenwood is perhaps best known for her work under the name Tracy + the Plastics.
-While working as the Plastics, she played the role of three characters: Tracy and her back-up singers Nikki Romanos and Cola.
+While working as the Plastics, she played the role of three characters: Tracy and her back-up singers, Nikki Romanos and Cola.
 In live performances, Nikki and Cola (aka "the Plastics") existed in pre-recorded video which played behind "Tracy" (Greenwood, in person) as she gave live vocals.
 The project ended in June 2006.
 In 2012, Greenwood released a full-length music album titled A Fire to Keep You Warm.